usc-isi-i2/t2wml-api/docs/grammar.md

 It is important to note that when applied to a *range*, these operators use "and" logic.

 `value[A:D, $row] == "Burundi"` will only return true when all of the columns A through D in the row equal "Burundi".
 Similarly, `value[A:D, $row] != "Burundi"` will only return true if none of them equal "Burundi".

+The convenience function, is_empty, is meant to replace `==""` and also acts like an operator, ie using "and" logic

 ##### Boolean functions
 <span id="boolfunc"></span>